-1. INTRODUCTION
+1. Scope

-This policy set out the approach that the Parramatta City Council (Council) will take in relation to unauthorised building work in the local government area governed by Council.
+This policy sets out the approach that the City of Parramatta Council (Council) will take in relation to alleged breaches of the legislation in the local government area governed by Council.
 This includes:

-- Non compliance with conditions of consent. - Commencing building work without approval to be familiar with relevant legislation that pertains to the carrying out of their operational duties.
+- Non-compliance with conditions of consent

+- Commencing building work without approval

+- Un-authorised use of premises